 All members and associate members of the NDC Partnership are eligible to support countries through the CAEP with their own resources or by applying for funding from the Technical Assistance Fund, if needed.

-Country requests for support will be circulated to institutional and associate members of the Partnership starting the week of 23 August to be responded to no later than Friday, 6 September 2019.
+Country requests for support under Round 2 will be circulated to institutional and associate members of the Partnership on 6 December 2019 to be responded to no later than 20 January 2020.

 There are three options for partners to respond to specific support requests from countries:

 - Option 1: With resources from existing programs.

 - Option 2: With co-financing from the Technical Assistance Fund.

 - Option 3: With full financing from the Technical Assistance Fund.